janitham/JanithaMadushanCodingChallenge/Documentation.md

 Usually, authorization is designed using JWT security claims using OAuth2, but for the simplicity the `User` class was provided with the necessary permissions and the system is validating the claim.

+Also, it is important that each system-user should not have the ability to see the all the information of the order.
+For instant, the `KitchenService` user only see the Pancakes in the order and the `DeliveryService` user only see the delivery information and the order ID.

+## Performance

+Then code is using `ExecutorService` in each service component to handle concurrency.
+Also, the most of the operations were done in non-blocking manner even thought the system is not using `Reactive` programming.
+Events are passed through the queues between services where the necessary pre-processing is done to minimize the latency as well.

 ### The Security claim pattern follows, following pattern

 `Resource.Permissions` for example `order.CRUD` where it specifies the claim was given `order` resource access